-Grilled Korean BBQ Ribs Recipe
+Grilled Korean BBQ Ribs

-- ⅓ cup Mirin (sweet rice wine)
+- ⅓ cup mirin (sweet rice wine)

-- 3 Tbsp. soy sauce
+- 3 tablespoons soy sauce

-- 1 Tbsp. sesame oil
+- 1 tablespoon sesame oil

 - 3 garlic cloves (minced)

-- 2 Tbsp. fresh ginger (minced)
+- 2 tablespoons fresh ginger (minced)

-- 1 ½ Tbsp.
-Asian chili garlic paste
+- 1 ½ tablespoons Asian chili garlic paste

-- 1 Tbsp. honey
+- 1 tablespoon honey

-- ½ tsp. ground black pepper
+- ½ teaspoon ground black pepper

 - 4-5 pound rack pork spare ribs

-- 3 Tbsp. sesame seeds
+- 3 tablespoons sesame seeds (for garnish)

-- In a small bowl, whisk together the Mirin, soy sauce, sesame oil, garlic, ginger, chili garlic paste, honey and pepper.
+- In a small bowl, whisk together the mirin, soy sauce, sesame oil, garlic, ginger, chili garlic paste, honey, and pepper.
 Set aside.